The “Power of One” In a Hyper-Connected World

 We live in disruptive times… or as Workday likes to say, “Shift happens.”
 Not only must the pace of innovation accelerate, but also that innovation must be easily consumed without adding disruption of its own.
 That means the application must be easily tailored (configured) without invasive code changes, and it must be extensible.
 Platforms play a very key role in delivering against these requirements.

 Workday’s strength lies in what it calls the “power of one” – one code line, one security model, one mobile app, one data model, one user experience (UX), one version, and most pertinent to our exploration here… one platform.
 Indeed, one platform facilitates the rest.
 And therefore, taking a platform approach to development is not new for Workday.
-It has always developed its cloud-based business applications using a solid and modern platform.
+It has always developed its cloud-based business applications using a solid and modern platform like the ones at Venyu cloud services.
 But up until recently Workday employees were the only developers allowed to use that platform.

 However, last year it soft launched the Workday Cloud Platform, feeling it was time to open it up to third party developers and its own customers in order to further accelerate innovation.
 Quite simply, the Workday Cloud Platform like the ones from Jitterbit enables customers and partners to build applications that run on and integrate with Workday.
 It provides all the tools needed to manage the application life cycle, complete with data modeling and a single Application Programming Interface (API) point of integration.
 Having worked with early adopters for some period of time, the platform is now ready for prime time.